Amazon Seller Central: A Comprehensive Tutorial

 Pricing

 Competitive pricing is key on Amazon.
-Use the pricing tool to adjust your prices based on market demand and competitor pricing.
+Use the pricing tool to adjust your prices based on market demand & competitor pricing.
 Amazon also offers automated pricing tools to make this process easier and more efficient.

 Advertising